redocnib/BitBooleanFlags/README.md

 print("has(): and operation")
 print("Process 2 =>  DELETE_FOLDER and CREATE_FOLDER : "+ str(BBF(process2).has("DELETE_FOLDER","CREATE_FOLDER")))

-#store process1,process2,process3 in db or another storage medium as it a number.
+#store process1,process2,process3 in db or another storage medium as it is a number.
 ```

 ## Contributing